 What is PCOS?

-Polycystic ovary syndrome is so-called because women with this condition usually have polycystic ovaries.
-The term describes ovaries that contain about twice the normal number of small cysts which are usually no bigger than 8 mm each.
-They are located just below the surface of the ovaries and are egg-containing follicles that have not developed properly due to a number of hormonal abnormalities.
+Polycystic ovary syndrome is so-called because women with this condition often have twice the normal number of small but harmless cysts (follicles) on their ovaries.
+The cysts are usually no bigger than 8 mm and are located just below the surface of the ovaries.
+They are egg-containing follicles that have not developed properly due to a hormonal imbalance.

 Women with PCOS may also have one or more additional symptoms including: